Agricultural production - livestock and meat

 Veal and beef

-The EU produced 7.9 million tonnes of bovine meat (beef and veal) in 2018, a moderate increase (+1.7 %) on the level in 2017.
-This latest increase should be seen in the context of the end of milk quotas on 31 March 2015, as it has led directly to increased cow slaughter, with some of the smallest farms abandoning dairy production.
+The EU produced a provisional 6.9 million tonnes of bovine meat (beef and veal carcasses) in 2019, which was slightly less (-1.4 %) than in 2018.
+This decline should be seen in the context of steady rises that came after the end of milk quotas on 31 March 2015, as it has led directly to increased cow slaughter, with some of the smallest farms abandoning dairy production.
 Before then, there had been a downward trend in bovine meat production through to 2013.

 Half of the EU’s beef (see Figure 3) was produced in three Member States: France (20.8 %), Germany (17.9 %) and Italy (11.7 %).